-FirstService is a North American leader in the essential outsourced property services sector, serving its customers through two operating divisions: FirstService Residential, North America's largest manager of residential communities, and FirstService Brands, one of North America's largest providers of essential property services delivered through individually branded franchise systems and company-owned operations.
-With the completion of the acquisition of Global Restoration in 2019 (subsequently rebranded as First Onsite Restoration in early 2021), FirstService Brands significantly expanded its scale and capabilities in commercial and large loss property restoration in North America.
+FirstService is a North American leader in the essential outsourced property services sector, serving its customers through two operating divisions: FirstService Residential, North America's largest manager of residential communities, and FirstService Brands, one of North America's largest providers of essential property services delivered through individually branded company-owned operations and franchise systems.
+With the acquisition of First Onsite Restoration in 2019, FirstService Brands significantly expanded its scale and capabilities in commercial and large loss property restoration in North America.
 See "- FirstService Brands Segment - First Onsite Restoration".
+At the end of 2023, with the acquisition of Roofing Corp of America, FirstService Brands added commercial roofing services to its repair, maintenance and restoration capabilities.
+See "- FirstService Brands Segment - Roofing Corp of America".

 FirstService Residential and FirstService Brands both rely on the same operational foundations for success - a core competency in managing and growing market-leading, value-added outsourced essential property services businesses; a focus on client service excellence; economies of scale that are leveraged wherever possible to create more value for clients; and strong brand recognition.
 These pillars provide our businesses with competitive advantages that are difficult to replicate.
-Our two business lines also have similar highly attractive financial profiles, including a high proportion of recurring revenue streams, low capital expenditure and working capital requirements, high free cash flow generation, and significant financial strength to grow both organically and through consolidation of highly fragmented industries.
+FirstService's diversified portfolio of essential property services brands also collectively have similar highly attractive financial profiles, including a high proportion of recurring revenue streams, low capital expenditure and working capital requirements, high free cash flow generation, and significant financial strength to grow both organically and through consolidation of highly fragmented industries.